 As one of Georgia Trend's 100 Most Influential Georgians, for three straight years, Marrero continues to excel as a higher education leader in Georgia.
 He helped establish the Carrollton-Carroll County Education Collaborative (CCEC), a partnership focused on K-16 student success and bringing to the table area superintendents, principals, technical college leadership, business and community leaders, and the Chamber of Commerce.

-Prior to his appointment at UWG, Marrero served as Vice President for University Advancement at the University of West Florida, overseeing the university’s integrated marketing communications efforts, fundraising, development, and alumni relations’ activities.
-Dr. Marrero’s background in the arts has taken him to 10 foreign countries as an artistic ambassador for the United States Embassies and 40 states as a singer and stage director.
-He holds bachelor’s and master’s degrees in vocal performance from Bowling Green State University and a Doctor of Musical Arts degree from the University of Michigan.
-He has been married to nationally acclaimed opera singer Dr. Jane Redding Marrero for 20 years and they are blessed with a beautiful five-year-old daughter, Lily.
+Prior to his appointment at UWG, Marrero served as vice president for university advancement at the University of West Florida, overseeing the university’s integrated marketing communications efforts and its fundraising, development, and alumni relations’ activities.
+His background in the arts has taken him to 10 foreign countries as an artistic ambassador for the United States embassies and 40 states as a singer and stage director.
+He holds bachelor’s and master’s degrees in vocal performance from Bowling Green State University and a doctor of musical arts degree from the University of Michigan.
+Marrero is married to nationally acclaimed opera singer Dr. Jane Redding Marrero.
+They are blessed with a beautiful daughter, Lily.